drew-hart/simple-ivr/README.md

 ## Setting up Datastore

 Summit provides you with powerful database tool, where you can store data.
 You can access datastore through the Summit Dashboard.
 To create a Summit account visit [developer website](http://developers.corvisa.com)

 ### Setting up your tables
 Several tables are required for this application to function.
 You create tables by logging into the dashboard and clicking on Application > Datastore.
 From there select your application on the drop down and create tables by clicking on the plus sign.
 Below are a list of tables that are used in this application to get you started, but you are welcome to change them to meet your needs.

-**Note:** The table names used in the screen shots below match those in `main.lua`.
+### **Note:** The table names used in the screen shots below match those in `main.lua`.
 If you want to change then, just be sure they match.

-### Group numbers
+### Department Information

- 		Name: Group Numbers
+ 		Name: Department Information
  		Type: Map

  		Key Name:  sales	Key Values: name = [department name]